Critical Role Productions: Critical Recap (2018–2019)

 Critical Recap was a review of previous episodes of Critical Role, hosted by Dani Carr, the show's production coordinator.
 Starting with the eleventh episode of the second campaign, Critical Recap aired on the Geek & Sundry Twitch channel before the Critical Role live stream on Thursdays.
 After Critical Role's split from Geek & Sundry, new episodes of Critical Recap premiered on Critical Role's YouTube channel every Tuesday.
 Simultaneously, a rebroadcast aired on the Critical Role Twitch channel immediately before the Critical Role live stream on Thursdays.
 On YouTube, the show had roughly 20-50,000 views per recap as a standalone stream.
 The video format for Critical Recap was last used for episode 88 of the second campaign.
 Beginning in 2020, the show was replaced by a written recap made available on the Critical Role website.
 An animated version of the show was launched in December 2020.

 Crit Recap Animated (2020–2022)

 Crit Recap Animated was an animated spinoff of Critical Recap, hosted by Dani Carr.
 It was co-written by Carr, Kyle Shire and Marisha Ray, with animation by Offworld Studios.
 The show retold story arcs from the second campaign, in short, 5- to 10-minute episodes.
 The first episode premiered in December 2020 and introduced the main characters of the "Mighty Nein".
 The show completed its second campaign in August 2022.

+Draw Your Weapons (2026)

+Draw Your Weapons is an actual play series produced by Critical Role and Titmouse which features real-time illustrations as the cast plays.
+The cast is composed of Rashawn Scott, Sean Glaze, Heather Mahler, and Jason Charles Miller as players with Josh Knapp as the game master and with Blaine Capatch and Chris Prynoski as live commentators.
+The eleven episode season premiered exclusively on Beacon on February 25, 2026.